 Aurora Sinai Medical Center Neonatal Intensive Care Unit – Our teens were educated about Milwaukee’s high infant mortality rate and the impact of teen pregnancy.
 Presenters also discussed methods to improve these statistics through affordable health care and community support through funding and teaching.
 In addition to the education session and discussion, each teen donated baby blankets and sleepers and donated their monthly programming funds to purchase transportation vouchers for mothers to visit their babies in the hospital.

-Robyn's Nest – For the last few years, mothers, fathers, teens and children of all ages partnered with the Robyn's Nest to sort, organize, and donate clothing for children in foster care during their annual MLK Day Observance.
-All were engaged and worked throughout the day to make it a “Day On, Not a Day Off” and keep Dr. King’s legacy alive.
+Robyn's Nest – For several years, mothers, fathers, teens and children of all ages partnered with the Robyn's Nest to sort, organize, and donate clothing for children in foster care during their annual MLK Day Observance.
+Our Chapter remains committed to remaining engaged in honoring the legacy of Dr. King by making it a “Day On, Not a Day Off”.

 YWCA Transitional Housing Program - Our children and mothers painted apartments over a two year period of time and donated furniture and other household items that were purchased by our members.